≪ Go to our review of Hydration Packs

 The pack is built around a flexible Atilon foam, a dense closed cell foam that is found in some impact clothing.
 Osprey claims this allows for better weight disbursement and dynamic movements while wearing the pack and we agree.
 Our testers found the Raptor 10 really does move with you when twisting and reaching, no matter what the activity.

 A mesh, covered ridged foam back pad kept our backs cooler and drier even on long and sweaty climbs.
 Our testers did prefer the breathability of the Platypus Duthie A.M.
 10, although by a narrow margin.
 The Raptor 10 was a close second.
-To aid in keeping you cool, Osprey utilizes breathable mesh for all surfaces that contact your body, including a supportive air mesh hip belt and well-ventilated shoulder straps, which is Osprey's Biostretch harness system.
+Osprey utilizes breathable mesh to aid cooling on all surfaces that contact your body, including a supportive air mesh hip belt and well-ventilated shoulder straps, which is Osprey's Biostretch harness system.
 Our testers were in agreement on the overall carrying comfort of the Raptor 10, for both lighter and heavier loads.
 With those votes of confidence in this category, the Raptor 10 scored a 9 out of 10.

 As we started opening the zippered compartments of the Raptor 10, we were immediately impressed by the design.
 We knew the pack was likely to score high in this category and after testing, the pack received a final score of 9 out of 10 for storage.